 » Frequently Asked Questions

-Specs@LTU is a certificate program that is part of LTU’s Professional Development Program.
-Students can choose from the following three programs: Broadcast Media Arts, Digital Media Arts, and Graphic Communication.
+Specs@LTU is a certificate program that is part of LTU’s Professional Development Center.
+Students can choose from the following three programs: Broadcast Media Arts, Digital Media Arts, and Graphic Media Arts.

 Upon admission, all admitted Specs@LTU students are awarded a $10,000 scholarship off of the total cost of tuition for the entire program ($16,900).
 This brings each student’s out-of-pocket responsibility for tuition to $6,900.
 There is no need to come with equipment, and with no added cost for books, there is no program like it nearby.
 We cannot accept any financial aid for any certificate program (non-degree seeking).
 We offer multiple flexible payment plans for students to pay tuition and recommend that students do not pay their tuition in one lump sum.
 For questions regarding tuition and payment plans please reach out to Student Accounting at ltupayments@ltu.edu.

 Yes!
 Students are encouraged to work with the Office of Career Services (ltuocs@ltu.edu) to explore internship and job opportunities.
-These services extend to current and previous Specs students.
+These services extend to current and previous Specs@LTU students.

 Fill out and submit an application above.
 Send us a copy of your official or unofficial high school transcript (to admissions@ltu.edu).
 We do not accept high school diplomas in lieu of your high school transcript.
-We do not require entrance exams, or test scores like the ACT or SAT.
+We do not require entrance exams, or test scores like the ACT or SAT but may ask you to perform a quick vocal test.
 Once we receive your application and transcript, we are quick to process applications.
 Students can expect to hear back regarding their admission decision typically within a week.

 All next steps after your admission decision has been released to you will be on your student status page.
-You may login at www.ltu.edu/statuspage.
+You may login at ltu.edu/statuspage.

 Specs@LTU students will always register with the University Advising Center throughout their Specs@LTU academic career.
 For first-time students, after admission and paying the $50 enrollment deposit, you will be prompted to register for your University Advising appointment on your student status page.